Our Director and Founder Mr. John Lind is a veteran of the Marine Corps,

 I give God all the credit and praise.
 I love history and want to share it with everyone.
 We Americans can be proud of the men and women who served our country.
 When you see a Vet, just say THANK YOU.”

 Brian is a graduate of U of M Dearborn, a life long student of History, prides himself with the honor of interviewing our local Veterans not only for us but also the Library of Congress.

 Brian is a staff writer for C&G Newspapers, proud Father and Husband.
 He is a resident of Ferndale, MI.

-Paul works on many projects at the Museum, he works directly with the Curator and the Director, Paul will be leading the Museum's Computer gaming area and operations in the Museum.
+Paul works on many projects at the Museum, he works directly with the director, Paul will is working in the Museum's vehicle section and operations in the Museum.

 Paul is a WWII reenactor with the 704TDB and

 502 IR 101 AB Div.
 He is a native of Chesterfield, MI.

 We are currently searching for those who wish to LIVE history and not just read about it!

 Looking for Museum Staff and Vehicle Owners, folks who would like to learn about vehicles and folks would like to become Reenactors.

 Mr. Trevor M. Larson